andrii-doroshenko/andrii-doroshenko/README.md

 </div>

 <main>
 <p>:wave: Hello!
-Im a young and ambitious front-end developer with a deep
-knowledge of HTML, CSS, and JavaScript, specializing in developing user interfaces using modern frameworks like React.
+I'm a young and ambitious front-end developer with a deep knowledge of HTML, CSS, and JavaScript, specializing in developing user interfaces using modern frameworks like React.
 I have acquired the necessary skills to create efficient and intuitive user interfaces through education and self-practice.
-My expertise includes using Git for version control and collaborating with development teams in Scrum environment.
-I enjoy finding elegant solutions to complex tasks, creating visually appealing and user- friendly interfaces.
+My expertise includes using Git for version control and collaborating with development teams in a Scrum environment.
+I enjoy finding elegant solutions to complex tasks, creating visually appealing and user-friendly interfaces.
 With a passion for front-end development and a continuous drive to learn, I am confident in my ability to contribute to your team and achieve our common goals.</p>

   ***
-## ⚒️ Languages and Tools :
+## ⚒️ Languages and Tools:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/react/react-original-wordmark.svg" title="React" alt="React" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/redux/redux-original.svg" title="Redux" alt="Redux" width="40" height="40"/>&nbsp;